umbraco/Umbraco.Packages/creating-a-package-from-scratch/index.md

 This is the format it has - with the files element edited out for now.
 You can see all the info we added in the package creator in the backoffice is here under the `<info>` element.
 It also has elements to add DocumentTypes, and many other Umbraco schema items, as well as Package Actions under the `<Actions />` element.

-A package.xml file can be super long if you include content and schema elements as they will all be in this one file, but since we haven't done so we don't have to worry about it - let's take a look at how files are included:
+A package.xml file can be super long if you include content and schema elements as they will all be in this one file, but since we haven't done so we don't have to worry about it.
+Let's take a look at how files are included:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>